 Tuition Assistance (TA) - geared toward current active-duty members based on service branch and other specialization eligibility requirements.
 These funds from the DoD can be paired with the Military Personnel Grant if you are eligible, up to the cost of tuition.
 Check with your Educational Service Officer (ESO) for eligibility details.

 Military Personnel Grant - Amounts vary, up to 25 percent of tuition cost.
 This award has been specifically designed for military personnel (active duty, reserve, or National Guard) pursuing a master's or doctoral degree in the School of Psychology & Counseling.
 This grant is to encourage military personnel who desire to pursue a graduate level degree within a Biblically based environment.
 This grant will assist personnel as they seek promotion or planning for a second career after military service.
-The amount of the student's grant is factored after their eligibility for TA funding from the military has been established, and eligibility for this grant will be a 25 percent discount after their TA award (tuition-TA = cost; cost x 25 percent = award).
 To be eligible, students must verify their current military status – active, reserve, or guard – by submitting required documetation to the University Financial Aid office.
 Students must send a copy of their DD-214, most recent LES or a copy of current orders by email to email@example.com or by fax to 757-352-4118.
 Students who qualify for tuition benefits through the VA must utilize that funding and cannot participate in the SPC Military Grant program at the same time.
 This grant is not eligible to be combined with other scholarships or grants, with the exception of the Church Match Grant.

 Post-9/11 GI Bill® - for eligible veterans and even some active duty personnel, these benefits can be combined with the Yellow Ribbon Program, of which Regent is a participating partner, which means a combined cost savings that covers most expenses for eligible service members.
 Reference the following scenarios for School of Psychology & Counseling students: